 You may eat and drink your regular breakfast the morning of the surgery and you may also bring snacks and drinks with you.

-Medications: You should take your regular medications at the times you routinely take them.
+In terms of medications, please review the list provided below for medications to avoid before/after your surgery.
+All other medications may be taken regularly.
 Please remember to bring any medications you will need to take during the day with you.
 Please leave valuable items at home as we cannot assume responsibility for them.
 Wear little or no makeup.
 Please wear comfortable or loose fitting clothing.

+Please remember:

-Please remember: This is a surgery appointment and not an office visit.
+This is a surgery appointment and not an office visit.
 You should plan to be in our office for several hours.
 You will be awake for your surgery and you will be able to go home the same day.
-You may have someone accompany you to your appointment although this is not necessary.
+We prefer you have someone accompany you to your appointment although this is not mandatory.
+For those who need a sedative such as Valium, Ativan or similar anxiolytic medications then it is mandatory to have someone drive you home.
 The waiting area is limited in the number of persons it can accommodate.
 Please limit the number of relatives that come with you to the office.
 If you come to your appointment by yourself, please have someone available for us to call in case you need assistance to travel home after your surgery.